 Global observers and health experts attribute Taiwan’s COVID-19 response success to early preparations like border closures and travel restrictions, proactive leadership, and the willingness of the public to comply with all enforced virus prevention regulations.
 In 2003, Taiwan lost 73 lives to SARS — the highest mortality rate in the world from the virus.
 Since then, it has been preparing for the next big outbreak and rolled out its response as soon as the first cases of COVID-19 were discovered in Wuhan last December.

-"Taiwan is the only major country that has so far been able to keep community transmission of COVID eliminated," infectious disease physician Peter Collignon, also a professor at the Australian National University Medical School, told Bloomberg. "[Taiwan] probably had the best result around the world.”
+"Taiwan has so far been able to keep community transmission of COVID eliminated," infectious disease physician Peter Collignon, also a professor at the Australian National University Medical School, told Bloomberg.
+"It probably had the best result around the world.”